 Maryland CPA Requirements

-The Maryland Board of Public Accountancy requires that CPA candidates complete a minimum of a bachelor’s degree from an accredited institution and 150 semester hours.
+The Maryland Board of Public Accountancy (the Board) requires CPA candidates to complete a minimum of a bachelor’s degree from an accredited institution and 150 semester hours.
 At least 30 of these semester hours must cover accounting fundamentals and ethics, and at least 21 hours must be in business courses.
 Candidates can then take the Uniform CPA examination.
 After passing the examination, individuals must complete at least 2,000 hours of relevant experience in public accounting that should be verified by a CPA.
-Finally, after receiving CPA licensure, individuals must maintain their designation by completing Continued Professional Development (CPE) hours through taking ethics courses or other industry classes.
+Finally, after receiving CPA licensure, individuals must maintain their designation by completing continued education (CE) hours through taking ethics courses or other industry classes.

 Maryland offers many different career opportunities to graduates with accounting degrees.
 The DC metropolitan area provides many positions in federal auditing, public accounting, and tax preparation.
-Large accounting firms based in the DC area include Reznick Fedder and Silverman and RSM.
+Large accounting firms based in the DC area include Reznick Fedder & Silverman and RSM.
 These firms focus primarily on tax planning, federal procurement, consulting, and management of information systems.
-In the greater Baltimore area, the four largest CPA firms are PricewaterhouseCoopers, Ernst & Young, KPMG, and Deloitte.
-For those who prefer smaller office environments, there are several boutique firms, such as Squire, Lemkin and Company (SL+Co), as well as medium-sized firms based throughout the state.
+In the greater Baltimore area, CPA firms such as PricewaterhouseCoopers, Ernst & Young, KPMG, and Deloitte offer additional employment opportunities.
+For those who prefer smaller office environments, Squire, Lemkin and Company (SL+Co), as well as medium-sized firms based throughout the state, consistently have opportunities for graduates.
 Small businesses and not-for-profit groups may also offer promising opportunities for recently certified accountants.

 Maryland Accounting Salary and Jobs by Metro Area